PDXChinese/pdxchinese.github.io/_pages/healthfair.md

 [>> Volunteer Signup](https://docs.google.com/forms/d/e/1FAIpQLSeJYipa3OUz_8UzsMEo-RfszI24rih7jmD1PnEORJGSVjjlKQ/viewform?usp=sf_link)
 [>> Tabling Map](https://res.cloudinary.com/dhngj18do/image/upload/f_auto,q_auto/v1/images/activities/healthfairmap2024)

-*Strongly encourage taking the MAX Red Line or Blue Line.
+<code style="color:green">*Strongly encourage taking the MAX Red Line or Blue Line.
 The Oregon Zoo is just a couple of minutes' walk from the Washington Park station.
 If you decide to drive, carpooling is also a great idea.
 We will assist with parking payment through the Parking Kitty application.
-Please write down your plate number and the Zone number posted nearby and give to the volunteer near the registration desk.*
+Please write down your plate number and the Zone number posted nearby and give to the volunteer near the registration desk.*</code>

 Health is of utmost importance to everyone, from the youth navigating between two cultures, to the parents shouldering the responsibilities of raising a family, and certainly to the elderly who strive to age gracefully.
 The health fair is dedicated to the well-being of the entire community.